Battle of Halmstad

-The Battle of Halmstad, also known as the Battle at Fyllebro, was fought on August 17, 1676, at Fyllebro, approximately 4 km southeast of the town of Halmstad in the province of Halland in southwest Sweden.
-It was the last battle in Halland between Denmark and Sweden.
+The Battle of Halmstad, also known as the Battle at Fyllebro, was fought on 17 August 1676, at Fyllebro, approximately 4 km southeast of the town of Halmstad in the province of Halland in southwest Sweden.
+It was the last battle fought in Halland between Denmark and Sweden.

 Prelude

-King Christian V and the Danish army that landed at Råå near Helsingborg in Scania in late June 1676 managed to conquer almost the whole province in less than a month.
+King Christian V of Denmark and the Danish army that landed at Råå near Helsingborg in Scania in late June 1676 managed to conquer almost the whole province in less than a month.
 The Swedish army had to retreat north to Växjö.

-In early August, Major General Jakob Duncan, a native Scot, was sent north, to Halland, with about 4,000 Danish troops to take the key-town of Halmstad and if possible advance further north to join forces with General Ulrik Frederick Gyldenløve, who had reached Gothenburg with a Norwegian army and was threatening to besiege the city.
+In early August, Major General Jacob Duncan, a native Scot, was sent north, to Halland, with about 4,000 Danish troops to take the key-town of Halmstad and if possible advance further north to join forces with General Ulrik Frederick Gyldenløve, who had reached Gothenburg with a Norwegian army and was threatening to lay siege to the city.

-On August 10, King Charles XI of Sweden received information that Duncan was moving towards Halmstad.
-On August 11, he and his field army headed west to intercept Duncan.
-On August 12, Duncan laid siege to Halmstad.
-King Christian soon informed him of the Swedish troop movements and ordered Duncan to retreat to the town of Laholm.
-Before the Danes got to Laholm, the Swedes had destroyed the bridge over the River Lagan which meant that it would become difficult for the Danes to retreat further south.
-Now, the Danes rested overnight and set out for the Fyllebro bridge.
-At an earlier stage, Duncan had destroyed the bridge to prevent the Swedes from crossing.
-Now, Duncan ordered his men to repair the bridge.
-Early in the morning of August 17, the Swedish army seized the road between Halmstad and Laholm, cutting off Duncan's way south.
+On 10 August King Charles XI of Sweden received information that Duncan was moving towards Halmstad.
+On 11 August he and his field army headed west to intercept Duncan.
+On 12 August Duncan laid siege to Halmstad.
+King Christian soon informed him of the Swedish troop movements and ordered Duncan to retreat to the town of Laholm, on the south bank of the river Lagan.
+However, the Swedes had destroyed the bridge at Laholm.
+The Danes rested overnight and set out for the Fyllebro bridge, which Duncan had destroyed earlier to prevent the Swedes from crossing; Duncan ordered his men to repair the bridge.
+Early in the morning of 17 August the Swedish army seized the road between Halmstad and Laholm, cutting off Duncan's route south.
 Duncan mistakenly thought that he was dealing with small scouting parties because there were no infantry troops to be seen.
 He had sent out scouts who not only made contact with the Swedish cavalry but joined their rear without being recognised, but they had not spotted the infantry.